 - While enjoying some cuddle time, talk softly to him and pet him slowly and gently.

-- Offer a tiny treat as a reward when cuddle time is over.
+- Offer a tiny treat (these all-natural tidbits are perfect) as a reward when cuddle time is over.
 This will help him understand that cuddling is a behavior that has benefits.

 Are French Bulldogs affectionate?

 Yes, in fact, the affectionate nature of Frenchies is why they are in the top ten of the most popular dog breeds.

 They thrive when allowed to both give and receive affection regularly and freely.